maxio-com/stoplight-platform-api-docs/portal/content/introduction/about-the-api/tips.md

 ## Synchronizing Your Database

-Normally you should keep your local customer database in sync by using [Webhooks]($e/Webhooks/createEndpoint).
+Normally, you would keep your local customer database in sync by using [Webhooks]($e/Webhooks/createEndpoint).
 But if you think your database has become out of sync with Advanced Billing, then using the API to check the state of all subscriptions may be the only way to ensure consistency.

 It’s perfectly okay to do this as needed.
 But it should generally only be relied upon in exceptional circumstances or for periodic reconciliation (usually no more than once a month).

 ## Reporting Usage

 When reporting component usage, avoid sending lots of tiny usage amounts.
-If you charge by the minute for phone calls, for instance:
+For example, if you charge by the minute for phone calls:

 - **Don’t** send in a usage for every minute or every phone call individually.
 - **Don’t** send all usage for all customers all at once.
 Spread it out or wait a short period of time between each request